Tiny-Home-Consulting/Dependiject/.github/CONTRIBUTING.md

  - Any lines that are added should not change if you re-indent them in Xcode (Ctrl-I by default).
 In other words, Xcode should consider the intendation to already be correct.
  - All lines should be no more than 100 characters if possible.
-Exceptions are allowed in certain situations  (e.g. a long string literal, or a URL in a comment); however, doc comments are not necessarily an exception.
+Exceptions are allowed in certain situations  (e.g. a long string literal or a URL in a comment); however, doc comments are not necessarily an exception.
 Doc comments may show up narrower in Xcode, but they do not in other editors such as GitHub or VS Code.
  - Try to avoid committing whitespace-only changes in functions or declarations the PR does not